wolf20482/discord.js/README.md

 ## My (FURTHER CUSTOMIZED) version of discord.js, forked from MatteZ02's customized version with further customizations made by Wolf20482
-'''Note:''' This repository is for use on my bot.
+**Note:** This repository is for use on my bot.
 I won't provide support for those using this repository for their own bots.

 == Original README ==